TMascal/USV-Documentation/Info Sheets/Waterproofing.md

 Since the supplier provides information that tells us this product is intended to be used in an underwater environment, it likely has sufficient water proofing from the factory.
 If we were still unsure, many suppliers have a customer or engineering contact page.
 Where you could clarify any concerns you may have.

+### Disclaimer
+Markdown formatting and copyediting done with the aid of OpenAI ChatGPT-5.
+Content was reviewed and curated by
+Tim Mascal, October 2025.

+*Prepared by: Embry-Riddle Department of Mechanical Engineering*
+*Last Updated: October 2, 2025*